TheOdinProject/curriculum/new_course/1_programming_fundementals/methods.md

 puts "anything" #=> anything
 ```

 It's worth noting that in most languages, arguments are passed to methods by wrapping them in parentheses `()`.
-In Ruby, the parentheses are optional.
-So the above code is the same as `puts("anything")`, which may look more familiar if you are used to another programming language, such as JavaScript.
+In Ruby, the parentheses are generally optional, so the above code is the same as `puts("anything")`.
+There will be exceptions to this rule that you will run into further into your learning.

 ## Creating a Method